WildKernels/Wild_KSU/docs/README.md

 ## ✨ What is Wild KSU?

-Wild KSU is a customization and root hiding focused fork of KernelSU Next, designed to provide enhanced root management with specialized hiding capabilities for Android devices.
+Wild KSU is a specialized fork of KernelSU Next that excels in advanced customizations and sophisticated root hiding techniques.
+Crafted for users who demand seamless stealth and extensive personalization options for their Android devices.

 ---